Find Trade Colleges

 Cytotechnologist Job Outlook

-In 2016, there was an estimated number of 171,400 jobs in the United States for Cytotechnologist.
+There were about 171,400 jobs for Cytotechnologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Cytotechnologist by 2026.
 There will be an estimated 12,900 positions for Cytotechnologist per year.

 undefined